Anxiety in Teens and Tweens: Helping Your Kid Through a Stressful Time

 After validating their emotions, you can start giving your kid accurate information about the situation that’s concerning them.
 "One of the most important things parents can do in this scary climate is to talk to kids about facts,” Holly Korbey, a civics education expert, told NPR.
 “For example: 'No, there is not a draft, and no we haven't started World War III.'"
 If, for example, your teen or tween is worried about an alarming climate change statistic texted to them by a friend, take some time to share what reputable resources have to say about the state of our environment.
 You might expect that the more information they have, the more anxious they’ll be.
 But if your kid feels like they have a good understanding of the event that’s scaring them, they can actually feel less afraid.

-Once you’ve talked through COVID-19, what impeachment means, or whatever else is upsetting them, you and your child can work together to identify some ways to help them feel less anxious.
+Once you’ve talked through what's upsetting them, you and your child can work together to identify some ways to help them feel less anxious.
 Every child is different, so their self-care strategies will be unique to their own needs.
 But letting them know they can come to you whenever they feel upset about something in the news can make a big difference.
 Dr. Freedman suggests having a daily check-in to give them the opportunity to express their feelings, ask any questions they might have, or research the topic that’s worrying them together.

 This is also a good time to brainstorm a clear list of ways to address your kid’s anxious thoughts.
 Talk about whether they might like to try creating a “worry box” where they can store anxieties, incorporating mindfulness or meditation into their daily routine, or taking an art class to help soothe their mind.
 Having a number of strategies already determined can make it much easier for your child to recognize — and address — anxious thoughts early instead of just feeling them build.